 One of the greatest and most imposing Buddhist centers in Japan

-- Experience a night of ascetic retreat in one of the 52 temples offering accommodation
+- Experience an extraordinary retreat in one of the 52 temples offering accommodation

 - Treat your body to some spiritually healthy Buddhist cuisine